AurioPinto/Display-Images/README.md

 # Display-Images
-The aims of this application are to display diifferent methods of image visualisations
+The aim of this application is to display diifferent methods of image visualisations